Gambling and online casinos in Iran

 However, in recent years, among young people and the IT generation, interest in betting on sports, e-sports and cryptocasino has been growing, which reflects a general contradiction between strict norms and digital globalization.

-and gambling becomes one of its manifestations,
+and gambling becomes one of its manifestations, despite all the prohibitions and risks.

 Economic aspect